Chase Ledin

 Research summary

-Chase is a sociologist and historian of public health and medicine.
+Chase is a social scientist working within public health and medicine.
 His research explores biomedical innovation and disease elimination, HIV/STI prevention and sexual health, critical public health, and health promotion.

 Using qualitative methods, including interviews, focus groups, and archival research, Chase's work examines the role of social imaginaries in public health campaigns, national and global agendas to 'end HIV' by 2030, and biomedical innovation within queer communities in the Global North.
 Chase also employs collaborative and participatory methods, including community workshops, to foster dialogue between academic research, public health outreach, and community engagement.

-He has work published or forthcoming in Critical Public Health; Culture, Health and Sexuality; the Journal of Science Communication; Sociology of Health and Illness; and BMJ Medical Humanities.
+He has work published or forthcoming in Critical Public Health; Culture, Health and Sexuality; the Journal of Science Communication; Sociology of Health and Illness; Social Science & Medicine; BMJ Medical Humanities; and the Journal of Medical Humanities.